Bryan Reynolds Preview, Player Props: Pirates vs. Braves

 - The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in MLB.

-- The Braves have the fifth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Braves' 3.88 team ERA ranks fifth among all league pitching staffs.

-- The Braves surrender the second-fewest home runs in baseball (149 total, 1.1 per game).
+- Braves pitchers combine to give up the second-fewest home runs in baseball (150 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.